 Is your website continually up to date?
 Is the yoga studio kept clean?
 Do you notify teachers and staff of changes in a timely manner?
 Consider as many of the logistical and communication-based aspects of your business, and make sure you’re nailing them all.
 Again, if you are overwhelmed, see Trait #1 and delegate what you can’t address.
 The important thing is to stay on top of your game, and demonstrate your service to your studio and the team through your attention to the details.

 This week we covered the first three of the seven leadership traits outlined by Sam Walker in his book, The Captain Class.
 Many of these characteristics may seem obvious.
 Yet, internalizing them takes repetition and conscious practice.
-To ensure you get the most out of this material, we suggest you do the following things this week:
+To ensure you get the most out of this material, create a strategy to be a successful leader.

-Step 1: Schedule time for your own yoga practice.
+- Get on your mat.
 Decide how many days you want to practice, and for how long.
 Then, seriously, put it in your planner.

 Then, next week, join us as we cover the next four leadership qualities, which include: